mistermicheels/markdown-notes-tree/README.md

 -   `node_modules` folders
 -   Files that are not Markdown files

-You can specify additional files to ignore using the `--ignore` command line argument (see below).
+You can specify additional files or folders to ignore using the `--ignore` command line argument (see below).

 ## Options

 There are a limited number of command line arguments available:

--   `--ignore`: Specify glob pattern for additional files to ignore.
+-   `--ignore`: Specify glob pattern for additional files or folders to ignore.
 You can use this argument multiple times in order to specify multiple glob patterns.
     -   Example: `markdown-notes-tree --ignore **/CONTRIBUTING.md`
     -   Example: `markdown-notes-tree --ignore CONTRIBUTING.md --ignore sub1/CONTRIBUTING.md`
-    -   Example: `markdown-notes-tree --ignore exclude-this-folder/**`
+    -   Example: `markdown-notes-tree --ignore exclude-this-folder`
 -   `--linkToSubdirectoryReadme`: When linking to a subdirectory, link directly to its `README.md` file.
 Note that this assumes that each subdirectory will actually have a `README.md` file.
 By default, the tool generates these automatically.
     -   Example: `markdown-notes-tree --linkToSubdirectoryReadme`
 -   `--noSubdirectoryTrees`: Don't write `README.md` files to subdirectories.
 Any existing `README.md` files in subdirectories will be ignored.